Teachable Review – One of the Best Platforms for New Course Creators

 It’s also worth noting that Teachable is one of the biggest, if not the biggest player in its class of platforms.
 This is an important point given the large number of companies that have rushed in to try to sell online course platforms.
 A lot of them will be gone within a couple of years.
 I don’t think Teachable will.

-In general, for anyone looking for a solid, straightforward way to get started with online courses, Teachable is a hard platform to beat.
+In general, for anyone looking for a solid, straightforward platform to create and sell online courses, Teachable is a hard platform to beat.

 Now, let’s start taking a look at the Teachable experience in detail.

-Building and Branding Your Online Course Web Site
+Teachable Review: Building and Branding Your Online Course Website

-My bias is that an online course platform should not be relied on as your main Web site.
+My bias is that even a great online course platform should not be relied on as your main website.
 (The exception is if you use an all-in-one platform like Kajabi.)
-That said, like most platforms in its class, Teachable does offer a range of options for configuring and branding the site where your courses will live.
+That said, like most platforms in its class, Teachable does offer a range of options for configuring and branding the site where your course material will live.

-There are enough options that, if you are just getting started, you could, in fact, rely on Teachable for your Web presence for at least a while.
+There are enough options and customization tools that, if you are just getting started, you could, in fact, rely on Teachable for your web presence for at least a while, and without too much of a learning curve.
 Here’s a quick run-down of the key areas you can control.

 Theme – The “Site” area of the Teachable administrative panel provides a user-friendly interface for adjusting key elements of your course site’s branding, including adding your logo, uploading a background image (or choosing from a variety of stock images provided by Teachable), and changing the fonts and colors that will be used throughout the site.
 Even with these basic tools you can put together a nice-looking site, but for more advanced users, there is also an option for inserting custom CSS in the “Code Snippets” area.

-Custom Domain – By default, the address for your school will be a sub-domain of Teachable.com – e.g.., learningrevolution.teachable.com – but with any Teachable paid plan (starting at $39 per month), you have the option for adding a custom domain – e.g., learn.learningrevolution.net.
-At the Professional level and above you also have the ability to turn of Teachable branding – which otherwise shows up as “powered by teachable” on all your site pages.
+Custom Domain – A custom domain is important for long-term success and growth from SEO.
+If you are looking to build a business to create and sell online, I highly recommend a custom domain.
+In Teachable, by default, the address for your school will be a subdomain of Teachable.com – e.g.., learningrevolution.teachable.com – but with any Teachable paid plan (starting at $39 per month), you have the option for adding a custom domain – e.g., learn.learningrevolution.net.
+At the Professional level and above you also have the ability to turn off Teachable branding – which otherwise shows up as “powered by Teachable” on all your site pages.

 Navigation and Pages – Teachable comes pre-loaded with default navigation links and some stock Web pages, but you have the ability to edit these.
 You can also easily add links to both the main navigation and the footer menus in Teachable.
 These can link to pages you create and – a very nice feature – you can easily control whether the navigation items are seen by logged in users, logged out users, or all users.

-These capabilities make it possible to add as many pages as you like to your site and control who sees them, but keep in mind there is no drop-down or side bar navigation.
+These Teachable features make it possible to add as many pages as you like to your site and control who sees them, but keep in mind there is no drop-down or side bar navigation.
 So, so your menus can start looking crowded pretty quickly.

 Blog – Unlike many of its competitors, Teachable offers the ability to publish a blog within your school site.
 If you are already blogging somewhere else, this may not matter to you, but if you don’t have a blog or just want a place to publish content that ties tightly to your courses, this can be very valuable.
 As I have said on many occasions, a good blog is one of the most valuable assets any edupreneur can create.